MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/navigation-options-for-sharepoint-online.md

 Navigation provider configuration can significantly impact performance for the entire site, and careful consideration must be taken to pick a navigation provider and configuration that scales effectively for the requirements of a SharePoint site.
 There are two out-of-the-box navigation providers, as well as custom navigation implementations.

-The first option, **Managed (Metadata) navigation**, is recommended, and is one of the default options in SharePoint Online; however, we recommend that security trimming be disabled unless required.
+The first option, [**Managed (Metadata) navigation**](#using-managed-navigation-and-metadata-in-sharepoint-online), is recommended, and is one of the default options in SharePoint Online; however, we recommend that security trimming be disabled unless required.
 Security trimming is enabled as a secure-by-default setting for this navigation provider; however, many sites do not require the overhead of security trimming since navigation elements often are consistent for all users of the site.
 With the recommended configuration to disable security trimming, this navigation provider does not require enumerating site structure and is highly scalable with acceptable performance impact.

-The second option, **Structural navigation**, is NOT a recommended navigation option in SharePoint Online.
+The second option, [**Structural navigation**](#using-structural-navigation-in-sharepoint-online), **is NOT a recommended navigation option in SharePoint Online**.
 This navigation provider was designed for an on-premises topology has limited support in SharePoint Online.
 While it provides some additional set of capabilities versus other navigation options, these features, including security trimming and site structure enumeration, comes at a cost of excessive server calls and impacts scalability and performance when it is used.
 Sites using structed navigation that consume excessive resources may be subject to throttling.

 In addition to the out-of-the-box navigation providers, many customers have successfully implemented alternative custom navigation implementations.
 One common class of custom navigation implementations embraces client-rendered design patterns that store a local cache of navigation nodes.